Emporia, Virginia — The American South (Mid-Atlantic)

 Erected 1995 by Department of Historic Resources.
 (Marker Number UM-43.)

 Topics and series.
-This historical marker is listed in these topic lists: Churches & Religion • Colonial Era • War, US Revolutionary.
-In addition, it is included in the Francis Asbury, Traveling Methodist Preacher, and the Virginia Department of Historic Resources series lists.
+This historical marker is listed in these topic lists: Colonial Era • Religion & Religious Structures • War, US Revolutionary.
+In addition, it is included in the Francis Asbury, Traveling Methodist Preacher, and the Virginia Department of Historic Resources (DHR) series lists.
 A significant historical date for this entry is March 5, 1835.

 Location.
-36° 40.954′ N, 77° 32.676′ W. Marker is in Emporia, Virginia.
-Marker is at the intersection of South Main Street (U.S. 301) and Greensville Avenue, on the right when traveling south on South Main Street.
+This marker has been replaced by another marker nearby.
+It was located near 36° 40.954′ N, 77° 32.676′ W. Marker was in Emporia, Virginia.
+It was at the intersection of South Main Street (U.S. 301) and Greensville Avenue, on the right when traveling south on South Main Street.
 Touch for map.
-Marker is in this post office area: Emporia VA 23847, United States of America.
+Marker was in this post office area: Emporia VA 23847, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-General Edward E. Goodwyn (about 400 feet away, measured in a direct line); Village View (about 500 feet away); a different marker also named Village View (about 600 feet away); Gordon Linwood Vincent (about 600 feet away); Early Masonic Lodges (approx. 0.2 miles away); Grave of Gen. John R. Chambliss, Jr. (approx. 0.2 miles away); Veterans of the 1914-1918 World War I (approx. 0.3 miles away); In Memoriam (approx. 0.3 miles away).
+At least 8 other markers are within walking distance of this location: Bishop William McKendree (1757-1835) (a few steps from this marker); General Edward E. Goodwyn (about 400 feet away, measured in a direct line); Village View (about 500 feet away); The Worst of War (about 600 feet away); Gordon Linwood Vincent (about 600 feet away); Early Masonic Lodges (approx. 0.2 miles away); Grave of Gen. John R. Chambliss, Jr. (approx. 0.2 miles away); Veterans of the 1914-1918 World War I (approx. 0.3 miles away).
 Touch for a list and map of all markers in Emporia.